Dash-Industry-Forum/codem-isoboxer/README.md

 Traversal of the box structure is always depth first.

-An additional utility method is included to convert DataViews into strings (completely naïve, no fancy encoding support):
+An additional utility method is included to convert DataViews into strings.
+This uses the `TextDecoder` interface is available, otherwise it falls back to a naïve implementation (bytes to character codes).
+If the `TextDecoder` interface is available you can supply an additional `encoding` parameter (defaults to `utf-8`) to the function.

     var parsedFile = ISOBoxer.parseBuffer(arrayBuffer); // Parse the file
     var mdat       = parsedFile.fetch('mdat');          // Get the first 'mdat' box var text       = ISOBoxer.Utils.dataViewToString(mdat.data); // Convert the data into a string (e.g. captions)

 For traversing the box structure you can use the `_parent` property.
-It contains exactly what you expect: the parent of the current box.
+It returns exactly what you expect: the parent of the current box.
 The opposite is the `boxes` property (only available on container boxes such as `moov`), which gives you its children.

 ### NodeJS